TutteInstitute/fast_hdbscan/README.rst

 Fast Multicore HDBSCAN
 ======================

-The ``fast_hdbscan`` library provides a simple implementation of the HDBSCAN clustering algorithm designed specifically for high performance on multicore machine with low dimensional data.
+Ahe ``fast_hdbscan`` library provides a simple implementation of the HDBSCAN clustering algorithm designed specifically for high performance on multicore machine with low dimensional data.
 The algorithm runs in parallel and can make effective use of as many cores as you wish to throw at a problem.
 It is thus ideal for large SMP systems, and even modern multicore laptops.